jamescherti/minimal-emacs.d/README.md

 This will ensure that the `minimal-emacs.d` configuration loads `post-early-init.el`, `pre-init.el`, and `post-init.el` from `~/.config/minimal-emacs.d/`.

-### How to make minimal-emacs.d install packages in the early-init phase, instead of init?
+### How to make `minimal-emacs.d` install packages in the early-init phase instead of the init phase?

-To load packages in the early-init phase, add the following to `post-early-init.el`:
+To install and load packages during the early-init phase, add the following to `post-early-init.el`:

 ```elisp
 (setq minimal-emacs-package-initialize-and-refresh nil)